Ergonomics and Assistive Technology to Support Employment

-The Technology@Work Program is designed to support people with disabilities who have workplace barriers in British Columbia who require Assistive Technology for employment or volunteer activities.
+The Technology@Work Program supports people who have a work related barrier due to a disability or a functional limitation and who require Assistive Technology for employment or volunteer activities.

 - Work with you and your employer to find the best solution to remove a barrier for you in the workplace